Frequently Asked Questions

 Student illness/ disciplinary issues

-Student signatures at 9:45am in Jensen
+Autographs 9:45am in Jensen

 Jeopardy to follow

-Student medications available after 10am
+Student medications available to be picked up in the Health Center after 10am